Schools across the nation are discovering a powerful force for school improvement: parents.

 How big a difference can parents make in schools?
 Here are some examples:

-- Padres con Poder (Parents With Power) recently received an “Exemplary Program Award” from the Santa Clara County (California) School Boards Association for increasing involvement by Spanish-speaking parents in their children’s education.
-In the Luther Burbank School District, where 75% of students are Latino, the number of Spanish-speaking honor roll students shot up, discipline referrals dropped from 735 to 107 per year, and the district exceeded its state target of 14 points on the Academic Performance Index by 66 points.
+• Padres con Poder (Parents With Power) recently received an “Exemplary Program Award” from the Santa Clara County (California) School Boards Association for increasing involvement by Spanish-speaking parents in their children’s education.
+In the Luther Burbank School District, where 75 percent of students are Latino, the number of Spanish-speaking honor roll students shot up, discipline referrals dropped from 735 to 107 per year, and the district exceeded its state target of 14 points on the Academic Performance Index by 66 points.

 Armies of involved parents

 Parent involvement takes many forms.
-The Parent Institute for Quality Education (PIQE) has taught more than 325,000 California parents how to navigate the school system and keep their children on track.
+The Parent Institute for Quality Education (PIQE) has taught more than 600,000 low- income, culturally diverse parents in California how to navigate the school system and keep their children on track.
 “We are not asking parents to go in and tell teachers and counselors how to do their job.
 We emphasize that parents should go to school monthly and work with the teacher to design a plan for their child,” explained David Valladolid, president and CEO.

-At the other extreme is the Commonwealth Institute for Parent Leadership (CIPL), which trains parents to push schools to higher levels of achievement by all students.
-More than 1,000 parents in 176 school districts in Kentucky have completed its six-day parent training course, which teaches them how to interpret school data, understand learning standards and initiate school improvement projects.
+At the other extreme is the Governor’s Commonwealth Institute for Parent Leadership (GCIPL), which trains parents to push schools to higher levels of achievement by all students.
+More than 2,200 parents in Kentucky (plus more in 10 other states plus Washington, D.C.) have completed its six-day parent training course, which teaches them how to interpret school data, understand learning standards and initiate school improvement projects.
 Graduates work with a coach for 18 months following the training.

-This army of parents trained by CIPL has championed many projects, including “Science Wizards” family events that caused one school’s science scores to rise 14 points on state tests, a booklet that demystifies special education regulations and workshops that improved students’ writing.
+This army of parents trained by GCIPL has championed many projects, including “Science Wizards” family events that caused one school’s science scores to rise 14 points on state tests, a booklet that demystifies special education regulations, and workshops that improved students’ writing.